Undergraduate Summer 2023 Housing Contract

 Conditions of Rental

-- Students who are found to be in violation of University policy may be required to change room assignments or vacate University housing as directed by the Senior Director of Housing Operations or his/her designee.
+6. Students who are found to be in violation of University policy may be required to change room assignments or vacate University housing as directed by Housing and Residential Experience leadership.

-- Students may be required to change room assignments as directed by the Senior Director of Housing Operations or his/her designee to support the university’s strategic priorities.
+7. Students may be required to change room assignments as directed by Housing and Residential Experience leadership to support the university’s strategic priorities.

-- University officials may enter and inspect rooms for cleanliness and damages, to make repairs, and at closings.
-A room may be searched for suspected violation of University regulations when reasonable evidence of the suspected violation has been presented to the Senior Director of Residential Experience or his/her designee.
+8. University officials may enter and inspect rooms for cleanliness and damages, to make repairs, and at closings.
+A room may be searched for suspected violation of University regulations when reasonable evidence of the suspected violation has been presented to Housing and Residential Experience leadership.
 Any evidence of wrongdoing or violations of university policy found during inspections may be used for purposes of student accountability proceedings whether or not related to the purpose of the inspection.

-- Any personal property remaining in the assigned room at the expiration of the current housing contract may be disposed of at the discretion of the Senior Director of Residential Experience or his/her designee.
+9. Any personal property remaining in the assigned room at the expiration of the current housing contract may be disposed of at the discretion of Housing and Residential Experience leadership.
 Solely for the convenience and benefit of students, items may be stored without cost in rooms designated for this purpose for a specified period of time.
 The University accepts no responsibility for loss or damage for any reason whatsoever.
 The resident releases the University from any and all claims for loss or damage to personal property remaining in assigned room after expiration of this housing contract.
-The resident releases the University from any and all property remaining in these storage rooms past the designated times of removal may be disposed of at the discretion of the Senior Director of Residential Experience or his/her designee.
+The resident releases the University from any and all property remaining in these storage rooms past the designated times of removal may be disposed of at the discretion of Housing and Residential Experience leadership.